RolandWisniewski/-Integration/README.md

 `{'time': 0.005239291999998841, 'result': 501670170391.79364}`

-This method is relatively fast and the result is sufficiently accurate.

-However, we will create our own functions and calculate integrals using the `Square Method` and the `Trapezoidal Method`, and we will also compare the accuracies and times of these methods.

 ### 2. Square Method

 The Square Method works by approximating the area under the graph of the function as rectangles and calculating their area.